danieldiamond/gitlab-analytics/.gitlab/issue_templates/analyst_onboarding.md

 Goal: To help bring you, our new data team member, up to speed in the GitLab Data Team's analytics stack as efficiently as possible, without sacrificing quality for speed.

 - [ ] Manager: Create access request using data analyst baseline.
-- [ ] Manager: Add to Analytics API user
-- [ ] Manager: Add to Stitch
 - [ ] Manager: Add to Periscope
 - [ ] Manager: Request addition to `@datateam` alias on Slack in PeopleOps Onboarding issue
 - [ ] Manager: Request addition to `Data Team` 1password vault in PeopleOps Onboarding issue